Rule of marteloio: Andrea Bianco's "toleta"

-where q = number of quarter winds (angle of difference expressed in number of quarter winds). (notice that the numbers work with quarter-winds set at 11.15° intervals, rather than 11.25°, the usual definition of a quarter wind).
+where q = number of quarter winds (angle of difference expressed in number of quarter winds).
+The numbers work with quarter-winds set at 11.25° intervals, or 11°15', the usual definition of a quarter wind.

 The Toleta is a simple table with several columns of numbers.
 In the first column is the angle of difference between the actual and intended courses, expressed by number of quarter-winds.
 Once that difference is determined, the second column gives the Alargar (the "Widening", the current distance the ship is from the intended course) while the third column tells the Avanzar (the "Advance", how much of the distance on the intended course has already been covered by sailing on the current bearing – this is equivalent of Ramon Llull's miliaria di mari).
 The Alargar and Avanzar numbers are shown on the Bianco's table for 100 miles of sailing on the current course.

 Example: suppose a ship intended to sail bearing east ("Levante") from point A to point B. But suppose that winds forced it to sail on a southeast-by-east course (SEbE, "Quarto di Scirocco verso Levante").
 Southeast-by-east is three quarter winds (or 33.75°) away from east (on a 32-point compass, in order of quarter-winds away from east, 1 quarter is east-by-south, 2 quarters is East-southeast, 3 quarters is southeast-by-east).
 That means that the navigator should consult the third row, q = 3, on the toleta.

 Suppose the ship sailed 100 miles on the SE-by-E bearing.
 To check his distance from the intended eastward course, the mariner will read the corresponding entry on the alargar column and immediately see he is 55 miles away from the intended course.
 The avanzar column informs him that having sailed 100 miles on the current SEbE course, he has covered 83 miles of the intended E course.

 The next step is to determine how to return to the intended course.
 Continuing the example, to get back to the intended Eastward course, our mariner has to re-orient the ship's bearing in a northeasterly direction.
 But there are various northeasterly angles – NbE, NNE, NE, ENE, etc. The mariner has a choose the bearing – if he returns by a sharp angle (e.g. North by east), he will return to the intended course faster than at a more gentle gradient (e.g. East by north).
 Whichever angle he chooses, he must deduce exactly how long he must sail on that bearing in order to reach his old course.
 If he sails too long, he risks overshooting it.